What to Expect from Your Outsourced Nonprofit Accounting Investment

 - Punctuality and promptness in responding to phone calls, texts and emails

 - Not getting involved in office interpersonal rivalries and intrigues

 - Confidentiality with outside parties

 The outsourced nonprofit accountant should know when to withdraw from the engagement

 Although most nonprofit outsourced accounting engagements are long lasting and positive, they usually come to an end at some point.
-Some end earlier because of the client’s failure to comply with the terms of the engagement.
-More specifically, with payment issues, merger or acquisition, terminating operations or growth that necessitates a full-time in-house staff.
+Some end earlier because of the client’s failure to comply with the terms of the engagement, often exemplified by payment issues.
+Other reasons include termination of operations, merger or acquisition, or growth that necessitates a full-time in-house staff.

 Occasionally, some nonprofits find it difficult to adapt to not having a full-time internal accounting staff on-site.
 However, others may find utilizing modern technology difficult.
 Whatever the reason, the outsourced accounting firm should be expected to withdraw gracefully and provide for a smooth transition.

 For more information on outsourced nonprofit accounting services, contact us today or visit our Ultimate Guide to Outsourced Nonprofit Accounting.